-For the most part, standard twin- and full-sized mattresses fit most bunk bed designs.
+For the most part, standard twin size and full-size mattresses fit most bunk bed designs.
 Queen-sized bunk beds are available in the market today, keep in mind that twin xl is the only size mattress that will fit the top bunk.
-It pays to take precise measurements just to make sure that the mattress fits snugly within the frame.
+It pays to take precise measurements to make sure that the mattress fits snugly within the frame.
 Failure to do so could result in a child’s arms or legs becoming caught in between the mattress and the frame causing discomfort and potential injury.

-As companies have improved mattresses over the years, many are now thicker, ranging in size from about seven inches to 12 inches in height.
-When you’re selecting a twin mattress for the top bunk, however, you’ll want to make sure it’s about six or seven inches tall.
+When you’re selecting a twin mattress for the top bunk, you’ll want to make sure it’s about six or seven inches tall.
 Thicker mattresses may put a child in danger of falling over the guardrail.
-To be safe, you’ll want a good four to five inches of guardrail to extend over the top of the mattress and topper, if you use one.
+To be safe, you’ll want a good four to five inches of the guardrail to extend over the top of the mattress including the bunkie board.
 On the other hand, you don’t want an ultra-thin mattress either because you could have too large of a gap between the bottom of the guardrail and the mattress.

-Since the top bunk sits fairly high, you will want to give more significant consideration to the weight of your mattresses.
+Since the top bunk sits reasonably high, you will want to give more significant consideration to the weight of your mattresses.
 Not only will a heavier mattress be more difficult to position high in the first place, but it may also be harder to flip over to encourage more even wear.

-You may want to add a cover or protector to your bunk bed mattresses, this allows for straightforward cleaning and disinfecting.
-These combined sheets and protectors can add a layer of comfort, block allergens like dust mites, add a layer of comfort, or prolong the life of the mattress.
+You may want to add a protector cover to your bunk bed mattresses, this allows for straightforward cleaning and disinfecting.
+These combined sheets and protectors can add a layer of comfort, block allergens like dust mites, protect against wetting, and prolong the life of the mattress.
 Protector covers come in all bed sizes and are available in plastic, quilted, stitched, allergen or tufted covers.
 Remember, removing a mattress from each bunk bed can be challenging particularly for the top bunk.
 Consider these aspects and then select a mattress cover that will address these concerns most thoroughly.

 Polystyrene Foam Mattress